Parking Rules and Regulations

 Citations

 You have ten (10) calendar days from the date of the citation to pay it.
-After the 10th calendar day, the citation is considered late and an additional $20 fee is added to the citation.
-Transcripts for students with late citations will be withheld until all citations are resolved.
+After the 10th calendar day, the citation is considered late and an additional one-time fee of $20 is added to the citation.

-Vehicles may receive a parking citation each calendar day they are in violation even if the vehicle has not moved since the citation was issued.
-Vehicles may be issued more than one citation in a day if they are committing multiple violations, or if moved.
+Vehicles may receive a parking citation each calendar day they are in violation.
+This can happen even if the vehicle has not moved.
+A previous citation does not prevent a new citation from being issued.
+Vehicles may be issued more than one citation in a day if they are committing multiple violations or if moved.

 Persons with a citation may not purchase a parking permit until the citation has been resolved.